-Several reporter and modulator molecules have been developed in our lab, including: small molecule sensors for lipases and proteases; genetically encoded reporters for kinase and phosphatase activities; membrane-permeant and photoactivatable lipid molecules; and lipid derivatives that can be fluorescently labelled in living cells
+Figure 1: Several reporter and modulator molecules have been developed in our lab, including: small molecule sensors for lipases and proteases; genetically encoded reporters for kinase and phosphatase activities; membranepermeant and photoactivatable lipid molecules; and lipid derivatives that can be fluorescently labelled in living cells.

-The Schultz group develops tools for imaging and for manipulating cellular enzyme activities, with a particular emphasis on the hereditary disease cystic fibrosis.
+The Schultz group develops tools for imaging and for manipulating cellular enzyme activities, with a particular emphasis on lipid signalling in diabetes and the hereditary disease cystic fibrosis.

 Previous and current research

-Past projects: Before joining EMBL in 2001, our research focused on finding novel ways to stimulate chloride and water secretion of epithelial cells in understanding the genetic disease cystic fibrosis (CF).
+Past projects: Our research has previously focused on finding novel ways to stimulate chloride and water secretion of epithelial cells in understanding cystic fibrosis (CF).
 Our compounds helped to investigate some of the underlying intracellular signalling pathways and provided drug candidates to eventually treat CF patients.
-Of particular significance was the development of chemical methods to convert highly polar signalling molecules like cyclic nucleotides, inositol phosphates and phosphoinositides to membrane-permeant, bioactivatable derivatives (‘prodrugs’) (Schultz, 2003; Laketa et al., 2009), and lately peptides (Cobos-Correa et al., 2012).
+Of particular significance was the development of chemical methods to convert highly polar signalling molecules like cyclic nucleotides, inositol phosphates, and phosphoinositides to membrane-permeant, bioactivatable derivatives (‘prodrugs’) (Schultz 2003; Laketa et al. 2009, Laketa et al. 2014).

 Future projects and goals